Exercise

 The menstrual phase is a great time to: rest like you mean it, go slow, walk the dog, practice yin yoga, and spend time in nature.

-Try to avoid: yoga postures with inversions, intense cardio, heavy lifting.
+Save these for later in your cycle: yoga postures with inversions, intense cardio, heavy lifting.

 After your bleed is completely over, you’re officially in the follicular phase.
 Your feel-good hormones are rising each day during this time, signalling to your brain that it’s time to get moving and be creative.
 Many women notice they’re more likely to take risks and try something new during the follicular phase, so this is the ideal time to take that class you’ve been curious about, to mix up your fitness routine.

 Plus, the latest research shows that anaerobic capacity and muscle strength are likely to peak during this phase.
-Which means that lifting weights (at the right level) now could come with improved overall performance.
-Whether you’re resistance training or trying something new, have the confidence to raise the intensity here, in your workouts.
-Go for it!
+This means that lifting weights (at the right level) now could come with improved overall performance.

 The follicular phase is a great time to: weight train, try something new or join a group fitness class.